Skip to main content

 What To Do if Your Son or Daughter Has Been Charged With a Juvenile Offense

-If your child has been charged with a juvenile offense, you should speak to West Palm Beach criminal defense attorney William Wallshein as soon as possible to discuss the specific facts of the case.
+If your child has been charged with a juvenile offense, you should speak to West Palm Beach juvenile crime lawyer William Wallshein as soon as possible to discuss the specific facts of the case.
 I have over 38 years of experience in the Florida criminal justice system.
 As a former prosecutor, I have seen cases from both the prosecution and the defense side, and I know what it takes to obtain a favorable result for my clients.
 Contact me online, or call 561-533-1221.
 I am available to meet with you in my West Palm Beach office, or in my second location in West Palm Beach; both offices are right off I-95.
 I accept credit cards.

 Share This Page: